BorgwardtLab/GraphKernels/README.md

 # Citation

-If you Use the `graphkernels` package in your projects please cite our work
+If you use the `graphkernels` package in your projects please cite our work

 ```
 @article{Sugiyama-2017-Bioinformatics,